You Don’t Have to Sacrifice Yourself to Get Love - Let's Do the Math

 I always remind my clients:

 “You too are part of the equation.
-You + Their Partner = ______.”
+You + Them (i.e. Their Partner) = ______.”

 The blank isn’t automatic—it’s something you define.
 Is it happiness?
 A thriving life?
 Connection?
 Freedom?
 That “outcome” is yours to decide.